Center for Inspired Teaching

 Through a 24-month residency program, Inspired Teaching Fellows are prepared for successful and sustainable careers as teachers and changemakers in Washington, DC while earning a DC teaching license and a Master of Arts in Teaching.

-The Inspired Teacher Certification Program is rooted in the belief that teachers, as Instigators of Thought, can be changemakers in their classrooms, schools, and society as a whole.
+The Inspired Teacher Certification Program is rooted in the belief that teachers, as Instigators of Thoughttm, can be changemakers in their classrooms, schools, and society as a whole.
 Becoming a part of Inspired Teaching means joining a movement to change the way children are educated.
-Inspired Teaching believes that it will be teachers who ultimately change schools in our country so that they can achieve the promise of ensuring all children reach their full potential.
+Inspired Teaching believes that teachers will ultimately change schools in our country to ensure that all children reach their full potential.

 Key aspects of the program: